AmadorLM/Practica1d3/README.md

   });

 ```

-- Nice ! we got an spot on top of each community, now is time to
-  make this spot size relative to the number of affected cases per community.

 In the file _index.html_ I've added the two buttons to select if we want to see the covid cases in april 2021 or april 2022.